 These facilities show two extremes of potential site conditions — the conversion of an existing building vs. the creation of a new complex from scratch.
 But both are laudable examples of a quick and reversible adaptation.
 An urgent need identified, a swift response mounted, and temporary structures built and occupied in less than a month.
 This is lighting fast for a city that normally takes months to approve a DOB application.
 We’re inspired by the quick and thoughtful work of the designers.

 Close collaboration in our bustling DUMBO office has long been a hallmark of the work we do here at Delson or Sherman.
 Our spacious, open-concept office fosters a culture of communication and mutual inspiration that enhances our work.
 Working together not only keeps us all on track, but maintains the creative flow of our projects—an idea specific to one job transforms into a characteristic touch we apply to other designs.
-The focused atmosphere we strive to cultivate in the office is fertile ground for new ideas.
-Many of our best concepts arise at the intersection of two divergent paths, an unexpected connection between two distant destinations.
+The focused atmosphere we strive for in the office is fertile ground for new ideas.

 Maintaining the collaborative spirit of our office from afar requires adaptation.
 We checked in with a couple members of our team to see how they’re fairing, and we’re sharing their home office setups here with the hopes that it may prove useful to other small businesses navigating this tricky terrain with us.

-Earlier this year, as the threat of coronavirus grew more ominous, we engaged our tech team to seek out solutions to make our setup mobile.
+Earlier this year, as the threat of COVID worsened, we engaged our tech team to seek out solutions to make our setup mobile.
 Everyone in the office regularly maintains and works off of files on our server, so setting up remote access to the server was essential.
 Now, we each have a remote login to our office computers and conduct our work on the same server.
 This method ensures continuity, and allows multiple people to access and develop the same file.
 Of course, this necessitates that everyone has adequate hardware.

 “The tools we’re using now—Zoom, Bullclip, G Chat—are great,” said Associate Joel Melton.
 “We’re learning a lot about our communication style, and even identifying inefficiencies in the ways we used to handle things.”
 Without the full amenities of the office at his disposal, Melton admits that he sometimes has to get creative to accomplish an otherwise menial task.
 However, small steps towards building a workstation have yielded significant results.